Fuel Cost Per Mile

 Frequently Asked Questions

-What is a good fuel cost per mile for a semi truck?
+What is a good fuel cost per mile for a semi truck in 2026?

 How many MPG does a typical semi truck get?

-Does load weight affect fuel cost per mile?
+Does load weight really change fuel cost that much?